praveek/launch.en/help/extension-reference/web/core-extension/overview-launch-server-side.md

 ---
-title: Core extension for Adobe Experience Platform Launch Server Side
-seo-title: Core extension in Adobe Experience Platform Launch Server Side
-description: The Core extension is the default extension released with Adobe Experience Platform Launch Server Side
+title: Core Extension Overview
-seo-description: Core extension in Adobe Experience Platform Launch Server Side
+description: Learn about the server-side Core extension in Adobe Experience Platform Launch.
 ---

-# Core extension for Adobe Experience Platform Launch Server Side
+# Server-side Core extension overview

 The Core extension is the default extension released with Adobe Experience Platform Launch Server Side.